anusthan12/India-s-Demographic-Economic-Nexus-Dashboard/README.md

 ## 🤖 Built with AI Assistance

-This project was accelerated with the help of **AI prompting and iterative refinement**, saving hours of front-end logic, data modeling, and UX work.
-The insights, design logic, and data interpretation are entirely human-led.
+This project was accelerated using **AI tools** for speed, refinement, and creative inspiration:

+- 🧠 **ChatGPT by OpenAI** – for code generation, responsive logic, and analytical insight
+- 🔮 **Gemini by Google** – for layout ideation, structural flow, and dashboard design guidance
+- 📘 **Claude by Anthropic** – for polishing narrative, improving language, and clarity enhancement

+> 💡 All data modeling, scenario framing, and dashboard logic were conceptualized, verified, and assembled by [Anusthan Singh](https://www.linkedin.com/in/anusthan12/), with AI as a productivity partner — not a replacement.

 ---

 ## ⭐️ Give It a Star!

-If this project inspired you or helped you understand India's developmental challenges — consider starring the repo to support it!
+If this project inspired you or helped you understand India's demographic challenges — consider ⭐️ starring the repo to support it!